Your Eyes Seem Healthy, But You Should Still Get Them Checked

 These nasty surprises can be easily avoided.
 All you need to do is, you guessed it, go see your eye doctor.

-When to Get Your Eyes Tested
+When to Get Your Eyes Checked

-Knowing when and how often to get your eyes tested is sometimes not an easy thing to know.
+Knowing when and how often to get your eyes tested is sometimes not an easy thing to ascertain.
 Do you have to go every year or every two years?
 Well, the answer isn’t quite as clear cut as that.

 Before we get into specifics, let’s talk about your “healthy” eyes.
 So you think your eyes are healthy.
 No blurred vision, eye strain, night blindness, etc. Good for you!
 That probably means you’re doing a great job taking care of your eyes.